nluciw/wikipedia_reference_assessment/README.md

 ## Wikipedia Reference Assessment
 Authors: Joshua Mogyoros and Nicholas Luciw

-#### The main goal of this project is to assess the quality of the references in a given Wikipedia article.
+#### The main goal of this project is to assess the quality and biases of the references in a given Wikipedia article.

 Current usage:
 ```